iluvjava/Maths/AMATH 581/BVP.md

 > $$\alpha_1 y(a) + \beta_1\frac{dy}{dt}(a) = \gamma_1$$ $$\alpha_2 y(b) + \beta_2\frac{dy}{dt}(b) = \gamma_2$$

-And we want a particular solution to the problem to satisfy a system of linear equations with unknown paramters, where it involves the value of the function at $a, b$ and the value of the derivative at those points too.
+And we want a particular solution to the problem to satisfy a system of linear equations with unknown parameters where it involves the value of the function at $a, b$ and the value of the derivative at those points too.

 These kind of problems are called the boundary value problems.